 - Statement of appointment for Accreditation.
-Appointments will be available online in the Patagonia Run website as from March 2024. - Medical Certificate.
-It must state: Full name and I.D. of runner, and text indicating they are medically and physically capable of participating in Patagonia Run, stating the chosen 100Mi distance.
-It must include date, signature and stamp of issuing doctor.
-Certificates older than 90 days before the event will not be accepted.
+Appointments will be available online in the Patagonia Run website as from March 2024.

-Download model certificate here.

-- Runner Bracelet. - Bib number visible from the front during the whole race.
-Control staff along the race course MUST be able to read the number clearly. - Emergency or safety Whistle (not a toy whistle). - Headlamp: Mandatory 2 HEADLAMPS or handheld flashlight of 200 lumens or over.
+- Medical Certificate.
+Must indicate: Full name and ID number of the runner, and a text indicating that he/she is medically and physically fit to participate in Patagonia Run, indicating the chosen distance of 110k.
+It must include date, signature and seal of the issuing physician.
+Certificates issued more than 90 days prior to the event will not be accepted.
+Download model certificate here. - Runner Bracelet. - Bib number visible from the front during the whole race.
+Control staff along the race course MUST be able to read the number clearly. - Emergency or safety Whistle (not a toy whistle). - Headlamp: Mandatory 2 HEADLAMPS or handheld flashlights of 200 lumens or over.
 The higher the lumens, the better the efficiency for seeing the course with reflective tapes.